VanessaMora702/Event-Booking/README.md

                                     correct.
     STEPS TO CREATING REACT APP
          1) npx create-react-app
+         2) npm install --save react-rounter-dom description of package: helps route files maintaing single page application, react router will watch for
+                                    changes in the url and render different components to the screen.

     WHAT IS GRAPHQL:
         GraphQL is basicly a specification that defines query language which clients can send in